ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/README.md

 ### Running `R` and `RStudio`

 The Docker container will already have `R` installed, which you will use to parse various input and output files througout this practical session.
-Note that alltthe MCMC diagnostics will take place using a combination of in-house bash and R scripts, so it is important that you have `R` and `RStudio` on your PC!
+Note that all the MCMC diagnostics will take place using a combination of in-house bash and R scripts, so it is important that you have `R` and `RStudio` on your PC!
 Below, you can find a list of what you will need to install on your PC to complete this part of the practical session:

 * **`R`** and **`RStudio`**: please download [R](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) as they are used throughout the tutorial.
 The packages we will be using should work with `R` versions that are either newer than or equal to v4.1.2.
 If you are a Windows user, please make sure that you have the correct version of `RTools` installed, which will allow you to install packages from the source code if required.
 For instance, if you have `R` v4.1.2, then installing `RTools4.0` shall be fine.
 If you have another `R` version installed on your PC, please check whether you need to install `RTools 4.2` or `RTools 4.3`.
 For more information on which version you should download, [please go to the CRAN website by following this link and download the version you need](https://cran.r-project.org/bin/windows/Rtools/).